 Media is a powerful transmitter of culture, learning and

-values.
-Young people need to develop media awareness skills that allow them to critically
+negatively.
+Young people need to develop media awareness skills that allow them to

-analyze media messages and images, especially those that glamorize violence, unrealistic
+critically analyze media messages and images, especially those that glamorize violence,

-body shapes, stereotyping, discrimination, smoking, drinking, drug use and unhealthy
+unrealistic body shapes, stereotyping, discrimination, smoking, drinking, drug use and

-When governments, businesses, schools, communities, families and youth work together, young people have the best chance of making a successful transition to adulthood.
+When governments, businesses, schools, communities, families and young people work together, children have the best chance of making a successful transition to adolescence.

 What Can Communities Do?